 top of page

-We realise there are many different types of pets loved by you.
-Our collection is focused on being dog-friendly.
-If you're unsure which fragrances are OK to use with your pet (for example, cats have different toxic reactions to dogs), please check with your vet before using any products
+we realise there are many different types of pets loved by you. our collections are focused on being dog-friendly. if you're unsure which fragrances are OK to use with your pet (for example, cats have different toxic reactions to dogs), please check with your vet before using any products

-Some dogs may be more likely to have issues than others.
-For example, puppies (under 12 weeks old) may be particularly sensitive to fragrances.
-Smaller dog breeds and short-nosed dogs may be at greater risk of respiratory issues.
-Other groups that may have a higher risk include:
+some dogs may be more likely to have issues than others. for example, puppies (under 12 weeks old) may be particularly sensitive to fragrances. smaller dog breeds and short-nosed dogs may be at greater risk of respiratory issues. other groups that may have a higher risk include pregnant dogs, older dogs, and dogs who are recovering from illness or infection

-Don't forget, dogs can also benefit from fragrances (e.g. vanilla, coconut, lavender, chamomile - all have calming effects).
-The key is making sure the fragrances you use are safe and non-toxic, just like honey & me
+don't forget, dogs can also hugely benefit from fragrances (e.g. vanilla, coconut, lavender, chamomile - all have calming effects). the key is making sure the fragrances you use are safe and non-toxic, just like honey & me!

 how we're dog friendly